-MR. JABOUIN: I just wanted to mention to the committee, I certainly note the desire to know the timing.
-The challenges that we face, for example, you are familiar with the construction auditing that's done by RSM and we're struggling to get adequate responses from some of those particular findings.
-And if they're not adequate, then I don't bring them up to this group, because I don't think they're sufficient, they don't solve the issue or whatever it might be, they need to fix it and they need to solve the problem.
-And so we could face the situation where you're getting audit reports that require a lot of follow-up because there's no response or it's -- I mean, an adequate -- as an auditor yourself you know that an adequate audit that meets standards needs to actually happen on that end.
+MS. FERTIG: I'm hoping, I'm hoping, now that we're getting on three-month cycles, that we know it's gonna be -- I still want to know, whenever adequate, then I don't bring them up to this group, because I don't think they're sufficient, they don't solve the issue or whatever it might be, they need to fix it and they need to solve the problem.
+And so we could face the situation where you're getting audit reports that require a lot of follow-up because there's no response or it's -- I mean, an adequate -- as an auditor yourself you know that an adequate audit that meets standards needs to actually happen on that